-Form a Plan
+Form a Plan.

-Even if the leader does everything right, some member of the group may become separated from the group - misplaced.
-If the leader has counted heads periodically, they can establish when and where the missing person was last included in the count.
+If the leader(s) have counted heads periodically, they can establish when and where the missing person was last included in the count.
 Questioning members of the group may improve on that information.
 Trying to reconstruct events helps in guiding ensuing actions.
 As in effective navigation, all the clues should be used to develop a search plan.